BIG-SA/BASH-Intro-2018/notes/3_sed_awk_grep.md

   - How are the data organised in the file? (*Hint: Use `head`*)
   - What is the column separator?
   - How many columns does it contain? (*Hint: You'll have to do it manually, we'll be learning the actual tool later.*)
-  - What are the column headers?
+  - Are there column headers, and if so what are they?
   - Which column is "**Gene name**"?
 How many unique gene names are there in the file? (*Hint: Use `cut`, `sort`, `uniq` and `wc`*)

 4) Can you answer the above questions without uncompressing the original file?